 The lexical analyzer finds the next token by skipping white space, including comments.
-The first character of the new token then indicates that it belongs to one of five classes.
+The first character of the new token indicates which of the classes it belongs to.
 A letter or underscore begins an identifier or reserved word, a digit begins an integer or real literal, a double quote begins a string literal, a single quote begins a cset literal, and any other character is assumed to begin an operator.
 An identifier or reserved word is completed by gathering all subsequent letters, digits, and underscores.
 The reserved word table is consulted to determine if the token is an identifier or a reserved word.
-A numeric literal is recognized by a finite-state automaton, which distinguishes real from integer literals by the presence of a decimal point or the letter "e".
+Numeric literals are recognized by a finite-state automaton, which distinguishes real from integer literals by the presence of a decimal point or the letter "e".
 A quoted literal is completed by reading until the opening delimiter is repeated, converting escapes in the process and continuing to new lines as necessary.
 A table-driven finite-state automaton, described below, recognizes operators.